Welcome to my internet pages!

 Part of my work nowadays is devoted to languages of the Oriental world.
 This was not directly my intention when I was younger, but things developed that way, and given the political developments, I think research on languages and cultures there contributes in a positive way to the relations between the western countries and the Oriental world.

 Besides linguistics, a great passion of mine is music - both making music myself and listening to other people's music.
+I was part of the rock band Candy Store as well as of the techno project Infinite Ride, which had a record contract with Container Records, Hamburg.

 Some thoughts on linguistic work